Position Discontinuation and Staff Transition

 Pay continuation benefits are provided through (and subject to) the PDST Plan.
 The University provides pay continuation for the time period specified in the chart below:

-*Only time served in a regular full-time or part-staff position is counted towards the calculation of pay continuation.
+*Only time served in a regular full-time or regular part-staff position is counted towards the calculation of pay continuation.